 Depending on the situation, you may rely on one type more than the other, but most jobs require a combination of both.
-At Vibe, we fans of real-time collaboration (that’s why we made the Vibe board!).
-But with 37 people on our team distributed across five cities on two continents, there’s no way we can work together on the same schedule all the time.
+At Vibe, we’re fans of real-time collaboration.
+(That’s why we made the Vibe board!)
+But with 37 people on our team distributed across five cities on two continents, there’s no way we can work on the same schedule all the time.

 We’re not alone in this remote setup.
-There are already companies with completely remote teams as well as plenty of other companies who have extended their work-from-home plans for this year.
+There are already companies with completely remote teams and plenty of other companies who have extended their work-from-home plans for this year.
 One survey showed that 55% of executives plan to offer their employees at least one day of remote work per week after the COVID-19 pandemic subsides.
-In that same survey, 72% of employees hope to work at home at least two days a week.
+In that same survey , 72% of employees hope to work at home at least two days a week.

 Synchronous communication is a form of communicating that happens in real-time or near-real-time.
 Most people are familiar with synchronous communication in an office setting.
-For example, any time a co-worker stopped by your office for a progress check or your boss sent a question over Slack when they knew you were at your desk, they were using synchronous communication.
-Synchronous communication occurs when team members expect an immediate response.
+For example, any time a co-worker stopped by your office for a progress check or your boss sent a question over Slack, they were using synchronous communication.
+This type of communication occurs when team members expect an immediate response.

 In addition to face-to-face conversations and instant messaging, other synchronous examples include phone calls, live online chats, and live video conferences.
-The biggest defining characteristic of synchronous messaging is that if you send out a message, you can reasonably expect a reply within seconds to minutes.
+The biggest defining characteristic of synchronous messaging?
+If you send out a message, you can reasonably expect a reply within seconds to minutes.

-Synchronous communication is an excellent way to build personal connections or to convey a sense of urgency, depending on the situation.
+This kind of communication is excellent for building personal connections or conveying a sense of urgency, depending on the situation.

 Synchronous works best in scenarios where: